Not sure where to buy fabrics from? Check out this worldwide list.

 Some consideration is needed using construction as taping the seams is recommended for long term fabric stability.

 420D Nylon.
 As mentioned at the top of the page.
 This often comes in at the same weight as the ultralight ultrapopular XPAC VX21 (~6oz, 200gsm), but is superior strength for a fraction of the cost.
-Sometimes can be found in a ripstop variant, but at this denier and higher, ripstop isn’t really needed
+Sometimes can be found in a ripstop variant, but at this denier and higher, a ripstop weave isn’t really needed

 600D Polyester is a commonly used, very low cost, decent strength fabric for commercial bags.
 Can be sometimes be found even in your local fabric shops, it is that common.
 Although paradoxically, you will generally not find it at technical fabric stores.
 It’s ubiquity with cheap bags means there is a lot of quality variation, compared to buying nylon from a reputable supplier.
 Avoid the PVC coated variant if you can get PU coated.
 PVC is a horrible chemical, and using it as a coating makes a much heavier fabric than a PU coated one.